Murkormen: Jubilee hopes Raila can help Ruto win 2022 presidential elections

-The Jubilee Party is hoping NASA leader Raila Odinga can help Deputy President William Ruto clinch the top seat in 2022.
+In yet another move in Kenya's political chess, Jubilee senatorial Majority Leader Kipchumba Murkomen party is hoping NASA leader Raila Odinga can help Deputy President William Ruto clinch the top seat in 2022,

-"We in the Jubilee government believe we can use the former PM's political acumen to help the DP clinch the presidency in 2022," Elgeyo-Marakwet Senator Kipchumba Murkomen said yesterday.
+"We in the Jubilee government believe we can use the former PM's political acumen to help the DP clinch the presidency in 2022," Elgeyo-Marakwet Senator Kipchumba Murkomen on Sunday.

 ALSO READ: Raila leaves for UK to cheer Gor against Everton

-Mr Murkormen made the remarks in Mathira, Nyeri County, where he also spoke about the lunch President Uhuru Kenyatta and Odinga had at Ruto's Karen home last Friday.
+Murkormen made the remarks at Mathira, Nyeri County, where he also spoke about the lunch President Uhuru Kenyatta and Odinga had at Ruto's Karen home last Friday.

 Also present at the meeting were area MP Rigathi Gachagua and Kikuyu's Kimani Ichung'wah.